 Injury: Comminuted Fracture of left humerus

-- What do you you love about bike racing?
+What do you love about bike racing?
 What brought you to the sport?

 Great – Saw the surgeon this week and he was over the moon with my progress.
 I’m still a bit sore and movement is limited but it’s improving week by week.

-- In the early days, what steps did you take to ensure a rapid return to racing?
+In the early days, what steps did you take to help you quickly return to racing?

 I came and saw Cam (Cameron Schembri) at the Jindalee Allsports clinic and he worked with some pressure machines to get my swelling down.
 My Surgeon Dr Trevor Gervais was amazed at two weeks post op to how little swelling I had as a result.
 I also maintained my mobility by using the exercises I was given several times a day to reduce the risk of frozen shoulder.